-46 See 5 ILCS 220/16-111.5B(b) ("For purposes of this Section, the term 'energy efficiency' shall have the meaning set forth in Section 1-10 of the Illinois Power Agency Act, and the term 'cost-effective' shall have the meaning set forth in subsection (a) of Section 8-103 of this Act.); 5 ILCS 220/8-103(a) ("As used in this Section, 'cost-effective' means that the measures satisfy the total resource cost test.").
+52 See 5 ILCS 220/16-111.5B(b) ("For purposes of this Section, the term 'energy efficiency' shall have the meaning set forth in Section 1-10 of the Illinois Power Agency Act, and the term 'cost-effective' shall have the meaning set forth in subsection (a) of Section 8-103 of this Act.); 5 ILCS 220/8-103(a) ("As used in this Section, 'cost-effective' means that the measures satisfy the total resource cost test.").

-included of financial costs likely to be imposed by future regulations and legislation on emissions of greenhouse gases.47
+demand-side program or supply resources.
+In calculating avoided costs of power and energy that an electric utility would otherwise have had to acquire, reasonable estimates shall be included of financial costs likely to be imposed by future regulations and legislation on emissions of greenhouse gases.53